Axial-Centric Cross-Plane Attention for 3D Medical Image Classification: Conclusion, Limitations, and Future Work

-In future work, we plan to evaluate the proposed architecture on higher-resolution institutional cardiac CT and MRI datasets, where multi-planar interpretation is a major diagnostic approach.
-Additionally, we aim to investigate the impact of alternative large-scale, medical data pretrained models, such as RadImageNet~\cite{num25}, as feature extractors within the proposed architecture.
+In future work, we plan to evaluate the proposed architecture on higher-resolution institutional cardiac CT and MRI datasets, where multi-planar interpretation plays a central diagnostic role.
+Additionally, we aim to investigate alternative large-scale, medical data pretrained models, such as RadImageNet~\cite{num25}, as well as coronal and sagittal CT pretrained models, to serve as feature extractors within the proposed architecture.
+This will allow us to further examine potential axial-pretraining bias and improve cross-plane representation learning in volumetric medical imaging.